abhisheksanghai/abhisheksanghai.github.io/README.md

 h<sub>&theta;</sub>(x) = &theta;<sub>o</sub>, where &theta;<sub>o</sub> is a constant.

 The error metric considered here is Sum of Square of Error (SSE) because of which the model is also known as Ordinay Least Square (OLS).
-Our objective is to minimize SSE in order to reach as close as Y as possible.
+Our objective is to minimize SSE in order to reach as close to Y as possible.
 In this case, it is called Sum of Square of Total, SST = sum((y-y_avg)^2) **(also called variance of Y)**

 As we start including independent variables, the error is supposed to decline (otherwise including the variable is useless)